 If you are overstaying for one year or 365 days, then you risk deportation along with the prohibition of not entering Vietnam in the future.
 Such individuals also have to pay an overstaying fine of VND 16,000,000 (US$700) or more.

 Moreover, if you want to stay in Vietnam and do not want it to be marked as an overstay, you have to apply for a visa extension at the nearest immigration office.
-Additionally, you can also take the help of travel consultancies like InCorp Vietnam.
+Additionally, you can also take the help of travel consultancies.
 However, it is crucial to remember that there is a processing fee for this extension.

 Furthermore, foreigners should keep in mind the visa extension period and leave Vietnam before the visa expires again.
 Repeated overstaying can lead to serious consequences like deportation and blacklisting.